Life and Business Mentor, Author, Podcaster and Mum.

 them strategically in building businesses which support their life goals.

 I've worked with hundreds of small businesses, I've helped people leave their day-jobs to take their side hustles full time and I've helped others add thousands of pounds to their monthly revenue.
 In 2020 I completed life coaching and NLP certifications to formalise my qualification to support business owners who aspire to build strong, successful businesses.

 If you're into motivation theory, it's fair to say that when I'm in a coaching session, I'm "self-actualising", and the fire I have when I'm excited about supporting you to grow your business energises me in a way I can't describe.

 I want to help more bookkeepers and accountants to see their businesses as a vehicle to achieve their life goals.
 When you take your business seriously, you can achieve great things.

 This isn't just about replacing your corporate income, being able to side-hustle one day per week while you "only" work part-time - a lesson I learnt the hard way.
 This is about being able to make life-shifts, to achieve your life goals, to get what you're really working for - whether for you it's about being able to pick your kids up from school, being able to work from wherever you want or having cash in the bank.

 In 2021 I was named one of the Top 50 Women in Accounting, I write a column for AccountingWEB and I'm co-host with Jo Wood of The Bookkeepers' Podcast, a business podcast shortlisted for Innovation in Accountancy in 2021 after just 60-something episodes.

-If you think it's time to stop dreaming and start making things happen, I'd absolutely love to help you.
+If you think it's time to stop dreaming and start making things happen, I'd absolutely love to meet you.